 Just Do It

-The first thing we need to do when training out attitudes, is to have an attitude of “nothing special.”
+The first thing we need to do when training our attitudes is to have an attitude of “nothing special.”
 It might not sound like much, but it’s actually very profound.
 “There is nothing special about what I’m feeling now” – life goes up and down, sometimes we’re in a good mood, sometimes in a bad mood, and sometimes not much is going on at all.
 There’s nothing surprising about it, and there’s nothing special about us, as though we have to feel certain ways and shouldn’t be feeling other feelings.
 The main thing is that we just get on with our life regardless of how we feel.

 If you have to take care of your children, for example, it doesn’t matter whether you’re in a good or bad mood, you still need to just do it.
 You drive your car and go to work, whether you feel good or bad.
 The more we focus on ourselves and how we feel, the unhappier we become.
 This doesn’t mean that we stop feeling anything at all, this isn’t the point.
 We should be aware of what we’re feeling, but at the same time not make a big deal out of it.